 Here are just a few recipes that are perfect for kefir cheese:

 - Use the hanging ball method to make a soft, spreading cheese.
-My kids love Boursin flavoured cheese.
+My kids love Boursin flavored cheese.

-- Cheese pressed with 2 lbs of weight is similar to a firm cream cheese.
-It is perfect for making cream cheese frosting or herb marinated cheese balls.
+- Cheese pressed with 2 lbs of weight is similar to firm cream cheese.
+It is perfect for making cream cheese frosting or herb-marinated cheese balls.

 - To make a feta-like cheese, press with 5-10 lbs of weight.
-Firm kefir cheese is delicious alternative to ricotta in lasagna, or feta in spanakopita.
+Firm kefir cheese is a delicious alternative to ricotta in lasagna or feta in spanakopita.

 Firm Kefir Cheese